Beyond Roles: How BrightHR Designed a Flexible Permission System for HR

 Permission Definitions: Declarative by Design

 Rather than scattering permission logic across components, BrightHR defines permissions in dedicated definition files.
-Each definition is a data object describing the permission's display name, description, and a 'getConfig' function.
+Each definition is a data object describing the permission's display name, description, and a getConfig function that returns the UI config for the current user type.

 return {